Welkon/SpexFlow/README.md

 ### Locked / Muted

-- **Locked**: node cannot be dragged and won’t be reset by Chain; useful for “stable cached context”.
+- **Locked**: node cannot be dragged and won't be reset by Chain; useful for "stable cached context".
 - **Muted**: node returns empty output immediately (no API calls); useful for temporarily disabling branches.

 ## Node Types